 It is important for an individual to have a plan or blueprint such as Simple Reality to support the change that is inherent in the paradigm shift from P-B into the present moment.
 We must know where we are and who we are and have a practice that we know works from experience.
 Again, Rollo May: “Only when the person has some hope of getting relief from his suffering and despair and of receiving some help in his problems will he undertake the painful process of investigating his illusions and uncovering his defenses and rationalizations.”[iv]

 Let us now go deeper in our insight into the fundamental nature of change and its relationship to Simple Reality.
 The paradox regarding change is that nothing that is “real” changes, so we need not fear that which “appears” to be real, that which is an illusion (P-B).
 We need only to stop identifying with that illusion, we need only to stop reacting to it, we need only to breathe and embrace the unchanging yet infinitely rich experience that is the present moment.

 The paradox of change is that there is an illusion of its being difficult since it involves overcoming the inertia of fear and our conditioned reactive behavior.
-But, in fact, when we live in the NOW, life is made easier, fear reduced and destructive bad habits eliminated, hence, increasing the ease with which life can be lived and enjoyed.
+But, in fact, when we live in the NOW, life is made easier, fear is reduced, and destructive bad habits are eliminated, hence, increasing the ease with which life can be lived and enjoyed.

 Experience the paradox and joy inherent in authentic change.